slapz/sound-warp/README.md

-# SoundWarp
+# SoundWarp app
-SoundWarp is a music player written in Swift and Javascript.

-### TODO

-- Implement the application (frontend)
-- Write tests
+This is frontend part of the application.